Curriculum for Admins

-Curriculum allows you to build a unified and digital curriculum that can guide teacher’s daily instruction.
-The benefit to using this solution is creating a consolidated, living curriculum that can automate standards coverage and create a collaborative, easy-to-use environment for your teachers to pull curriculum content and apply directly to lesson plans.
+Curriculum allows you to build a unified and digital curriculum that can guide teachers’ daily instruction.
+The benefit of using this solution is creating a consolidated, living curriculum that can automate standards coverage and create a collaborative, easy-to-use environment for your teachers to pull curriculum content and apply it directly to lesson plans.

 Your school’s first step will be to create and build your curriculum maps in Curriculum.
-You will be able to create maps that will help guide teachers with units, suggested unit duration, and unit content.
+You can create maps to help guide teachers with units, suggested unit duration, and unit content.
 Teachers will then be able to follow the maps as they create their lesson plans.
-You can work with your implementation team to create customized map templates that can include suggested standards, desired results, essential questions, assessments, and resources, just to name a few.

-If you have also purchased the Instruction solution, teachers have the option to link the maps to their account and begin to add map content to their lessons to create rich and useful lesson plans.
+If your institution also has the Instruction solution, teachers have the option to link the maps to their account and begin to add map content to their lessons.

-Here are some key points to go over with your team to ensure you get the most value out of Curriculum and the maps you create are beneficial to your school or district.
+Here are some key points to go over with your team to ensure you get the most value out of Curriculum and the maps you create benefit your school or district.

 Establish who your Champions will be for your school.
 This is typically your main point of contact with our team, someone who is leading the project within the school.
 If your institution has more than one school, it's best to ensure that you have a Champion in every building.
 This will help lead groups, guide any questions, and speed up any troubleshooting or answer any questions that you might run into in the future.

 What is your overall goal?
 Why did your team invest in Curriculum?
-What is the overarching objective that your school or district will be aligning to this year?
+What is the overarching objective that your school or district will be aligning with this year?

 For example: